Probing of colliding wave spacetimes and a quantum Weyl conjecture

 This functional integral can be interpreted as the probability to populate a certain hypersurface $\Sigma_\xi$ \cite{hof19}.
+This is the quantity we use to measure the probability for field quanta to be present on a spatial hyper surface of space-time.
+In particular we are interested how this probability evolves as the hypersurface approaches the singularity.
+If this probability vanishes the corresponding region is not accessible to a quantum field.
+On the other hand if it diverges back reaction should be taken into account.

+The geometries we consider below approach Minkowski space as $\xi\to -\infty$.
+Accordingly the $in$ vacuum can be defined unambiguously \cite{yurtsever1989quantum}.
+As an initial condition we then consider a plane wave over this state.
 The fact that we consider a free field theory, power counting arguments using \eqref{eq:hamiltonOp} suggest a Gaussian state for the wave-functional

 We observe the two distinct contributions, a field-configuration dependent exponential $\mathcal{G}_\xi[\phi]$ and a field independent normalization $N(\xi)$.
 The functional kernel $\mathcal{K}_\xi:\mathcal{F}\Sigma_\xi\otimes \mathcal{F}\Sigma_\xi\to\mathbb{C}$